1963 NFL season: Draft

-The 1963 NFL Draft was held December 3, 1962, at Chicago's Sheraton Hotel & Towers.
+The 1963 NFL draft was held December 3, 1962, at Chicago's Sheraton Hotel & Towers.
 With the first pick, the Los Angeles Rams selected quarterback Terry Baker from Oregon State, the Heisman Trophy winner.

 Regular season

 Effects of the JFK assassination

-In Week 11 on November 24, just two days after the assassination of President Kennedy, the NFL played its normal schedule of games.
+In week 11 on November 24, just two days after the assassination of President John F. Kennedy, the NFL played its normal schedule of games.
 League commissioner Rozelle said about playing the games: "It has been traditional in sports for athletes to perform in times of great personal tragedy.
 Football was Mr. Kennedy's game.
 He thrived on competition."
 Attendance at games went unaffected despite the assassination.
 Although the choice to play the games was protested, and Rozelle had also eventually regretted the decision, he stated that Kennedy's press secretary, Pierre Salinger, had urged him to allow the games to be played.

 However, the Philadelphia Eagles and the Washington Redskins had sought postponement of the games.
+Frank McNamee, a part of the Eagles’ Happy Hundred ownership group, refused to attend the game in favor of a memorial service at nearby Independence Hall, claiming that “the game is being played by order of the commissioner”.
 Eventually, the game between the two teams in Philadelphia saw acts of kindness from both sides.
-Before the game, each of the Eagles players contributed $50 to the family of Dallas Police Officer J.D.
-Tippit, who was killed by the assassin, Lee Harvey Oswald.
-After the game ended, players on the Redskins asked Coach Bill McPeak to send the game ball to the White House, thanking Rozelle for allowing the games to be played that weekend, saying that they were "playing...for President Kennedy and in his memory."
+Before the game, each of the Eagles players contributed $50 to the family of Dallas police officer J.D.
+Tippit, who was killed by the assassin Lee Harvey Oswald.
+After the game ended, players on the Redskins asked head coach Bill McPeak to send the game ball to the White House, thanking Rozelle for allowing the games to be played that weekend, saying that they were "playing...for President Kennedy and in his memory."

-No NFL games were telecast, since on the afternoon of the 22nd, just after the president had been pronounced dead, CBS President Frank Stanton ordered that all regular programming be pre-empted until after Mr. Kennedy was buried.
+No NFL games were telecast, since on the afternoon of November 22, just after Kennedy had been pronounced dead, CBS President Frank Stanton ordered that all regular programming be pre-empted until after Kennedy was buried.
 Normal programming, including the NFL, was replaced by non-stop news coverage, broadcast without commercials.